Mindfulness, also called wise attention, helps us see what we’re adding to our experiences.

 To live mindfully you cannot worry about worst-case scenarios.
 Worry only causes the mind to wander aimlessly onto things that you have no control over.
 To worry is to become consumed by your conditioned emotional impulses and desire for certainty.
 This is not mindful living.
 It’s rather living everywhere but in the moment.

 To live mindfully also requires that you do not consume yourself with future desires of what you might do, could do, will do.
 Instead, you focus on the “right here, right now” and make the most of this very moment.

 Likewise, living mindfully requires you don’t indulge in past hurts or regrets.
 What happened in the past is of no relevance.
 It’s rather about making the most of this very moment in order to improve your future state.

-Of course, in order to live mindfully takes a great deal of patience, effort and dedication.
+Of course, in order to live mindfully takes a great deal of patience, effort, and dedication.
 It’s not something that comes naturally or effortlessly to many of us.
-It’s rather something that many of us must consciously work on until it becomes habit.
+It’s rather something that many of us must consciously work on until it becomes a habit.

 The Tremendous Value of Living Mindfully

 As you begin living mindfully, your perspective of yourself, others and the world around you starts to change because mindful living helps you to better understand the true nature of how things really are.

 By being conscious and aware of the present moment will help you to better understand your environment and surroundings.
 Present moment awareness will also help you to gain better insights into other people’s behavior, intentions, and motives.
 And maybe most importantly, mindful living will help you gain a deeper understanding of the true nature of your thoughts, feelings and your behavior in specific circumstances.